Museum

 Highlights:

 Adjustable worm speed allows playing this game on machines of different speeds, in theory even Pentiums.
-Uses the legendary CGA graphics card, which could display 16 different colors at the same time in text mode.
+Uses the legendary CGA graphics card, which could display 16 different colors at the same time in 40x25 character text mode.
 A monochrome mode is available if needed by the physical display.

 Status: